coderefinery/ase-workshop-2019/ase-talk.md

 # Refactor
 Refactoring is defined by Martin Fowler as a:
-- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behaviour.
+- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behavior.
 * To get passed the test, you did some sins.
 Now you make it right.
 * Get rid of duplication.
-* Refactoring is applying want you have learnt from the test.
+* Refactoring is applying want you have learned from the test.
 * Make the code readable and understandable.
 * Tidy up and make code CLEAN.